fireundubh/playwithfire/papyrus-anti-patterns/not-validating-the-length-of-a-dynamic-array.md

 Unlike arrays returned by native functions and editor-filled array properties, dynamic arrays are limited to 128 items.

-The author of the code below uses a loop to iterate through a native array and add items to a dynamic array without validing the length of the dynamic array.
+The author of the code below uses a loop to iterate through a native array and add items to a dynamic array without validating the length of the dynamic array.

 ```
 ObjectReference[] DynamicArray = new ObjectReference[0]